maxbrixner/mrkr/README.md

 ## Requirements

 Mrkr uses Google's Tesseract as one of its OCR providers.
-As an example, you can install Tesseract on Debian-like systems by
+As an example, you can install Tesseract on Debian-like systems as follows:

 ```bash
 sudo apt-get install tesseract-ocr